 Variety keeps things interesting and benefits your whole body.
 Try combining aerobic activities (like brisk walking) with strength training (like resistance bands or light weights).

-9. Set Realistic Goals
+Set Realistic and Consistent Goals

 Progress, not perfection!
 Celebrate the small wins, an extra five minutes, a new activity, or simply showing up for yourself.